 Washington Child Custody Modification Attorney

 Child custody orders are not set in stone.
-As your family’s needs change, you may need to modify your custody order to better suit your child’s best interests.
+As your family’s needs change, you may need to modify your custody order to suit your child’s best interests better.
 If you and your ex-spouse or partner agree on the changes, you can submit a new parenting plan to the court for approval.
-If you do not agree, you will need to go to court to request a modification.
+If you disagree, you must go to court to request a modification.

 At McKinley Irvin, we understand that your child’s well-being is your top priority.
 Our family law attorneys are here to help you navigate the child custody modification process and protect your child’s best interests.
 We have been serving clients throughout the Pacific Northwest since 1991 and have earned a reputation for our commitment to excellence.